RetiaLLC/S2-Nugget/README.md

 <img src="https://github.com/HakCat-Tech/S2-Nugget/blob/main/nug2.png?raw=true" alt="S2 Nugget" title="S2 Nugget" width="500"/>

-Because the S2 Mini is pin-compadible with the D1 Mini, the origional Wi-Fi Nugget breakout board can be used to make an S2 Nugget by swapping out the D1 mini for an S2 mini.
+Because the S2 Mini is pin-compatible with the D1 Mini, the original Wi-Fi Nugget breakout board can be used to make an S2 Nugget by swapping out the D1 mini for an S2 mini.

 <img src="https://github.com/HakCat-Tech/S2-Nugget/blob/main/nug3.png?raw=true" alt="S2 Nugget" title="S2 Nugget" width="500"/>

 You can learn more about the ESP32s2 here: https://www.espressif.com/en/products/socs/esp32-s2 You can learn about the S2 Mini development board here: https://www.wemos.cc/en/latest/s2/s2_mini.html

-The ESP32s2 has many advantages over the ESP8266 used in the origional Wi-Fi Nugget, such as:
+The ESP32s2 has many advantages over the ESP8266 used in the original Wi-Fi Nugget, such as:
 1) USB support, allowing you to drag and drop code to a flash drive
 2) HID support, allowing you to do USB rubber ducky style attacks
 3) Wi-Fi monitor mode in Python